MartaBia/CV/README.md

  ## Soft Skills 👷🏻‍♀️

 ### Communicative
-My previous career as a clinician allowed me to develop and enhance my communication skills.
-Interacting with my patients, both adults and children, as well as their parents and relatives daily, enabled me to acquire the skillset necessary for conveying complex concepts in a comprehensible manner, clarifying doubts, managing sensitive discussions, and, perhaps most importantly, building rapport and connecting with individuals of all ages.
+Being an experienced communicator, I’m skilled at taking complex topics and simplifying them for different audiences.
+For instance, while working in a clinical setting, I used my extensive knowledge in the field to translate complex concepts into easily understandable language and relatable examples for both patients and their families.

+### Adaptable
+I am used to dynamic and rapidly evolving environments: in my previous role, I had to be flexible and respond quickly in case of emergency A&E patients, colleague absence or sudden unforeseen problems, making me adaptable and comfortable with change.

+### Responsible
+I am deeply committed to taking full responsibility for my actions.
+When faced with challenging situations, I embrace them with a steadfast attitude, refusing to shy away or evade the consequences of any mistakes made.
+Instead, I confront errors head-on, acknowledging them without hesitation and actively working towards rectifying them.

 ### Curious
 I am driven by a passionate will to learn, try and discover new things.
-From my job to my next travel destination, I am always looking for something new to do and discover, I love adventure and I am always keen on trying new things and experiences.
+In my job or in my private life, I am always looking for something new to do and discover.
+I love adventure and I am always keen on trying new things and experiences to broaden my horizons and discover uncharted territories.

-### Adaptable
-I consider myself to be a very flexible person and over the years, during my clinical career and my bootcamp experience I always proved to be able to adapt to the various situations around me and I always manage to overcome any problem.

 ## Education 📚